When we think of factors that can cause headaches we often think of dehydration, certain foods or drinks (alcohol!) or ‘that time of the month’.

 This may be an obvious one but the muscles in your neck can cause pain in your forehead and the back of your neck.
 This is often due to poor posture when using laptops, tablets, phones or when sitting at your desk at work.
 Poor posture can cause the joints in your neck and upper back to tighten, which leads to muscle tension which can then trigger headaches.
 Improving your posture when at your desk and changing your habits when using other screens can help reduce this.

-If helpful do visit out our blog on screen time: 5 Ways to Stop Screen Time Being a Pain in the Neck
+If helpful do check out our blog on screen time: 5 Ways to Stop Screen Time Being a Pain in the Neck

 2. The muscles in the front of your neck